10 Interesting Facts About Mangroves

 What are Mangroves?

-If you’ve ever been on vacation by the beach somewhere tropical, you’ve probably encountered mangrove trees and noticed their incredible ability to grow, seemingly, with their roots underwater.
-In fact, the mangrove is a tree family unlike any other — and they're crucial for helping the environment and protecting the world’s coastlines.
+If you’ve ever vacationed in a tropical area, you may have encountered mangrove trees and noticed their incredible ability to grow, seemingly, out of the water.
+In fact, the mangrove is a tree family unlike any other — and they're critical for helping the environment and protecting the world’s coastlines.

-Mangroves are salt-tolerant trees (halophytes) and can be found in what’s known as the intertidal zone - the area where the coastlines meet land in tropical and subtropical locations.
+Mangroves are salt-tolerant trees (halophytes) and can be found in what’s known as the coastal intertidal zone - the area between high and low tide.

 What’s remarkable about them is that despite being trees, they're able to thrive in salty water, among the shifting sands of the world’s oceans, and rooted in the low-oxygen environment of mud.
 Their twisted roots and branches jut up from the sand and water like long, slender stilts and help to secure them against the battering of the sea and changing tide — and their thick, waxy leaves filter and excrete the salt from the water.